mrusme/kopi/README.md

 possible to provide all required fields as flags to the command.
 For more information on how to do so, check the output of `kopi cup drink --help`.

+## Insights

+A wide range of insights can be extracted from the data that has been tracked over time.
+Here are some examples:

+### Ranking

+The database calculates an overall ranking for each coffee based on ratings from individually tracked cups.
+Use the `kopi coffee ranking` command to view the
+ranking:

+TODO screenshot

 ### _"Mobile App"_

 _Kopi_ does not have a mobile app to track coffee consumption.
 Instead, _Kopi_